eric-bach/rpi-ticker/examples/README.md

 ﻿# C# examples

+Here you will find some examples to test out the RGB LED Matrix with the C# library.

 ## Building

 To build the C# wrapper for the RGB Matrix C library you need to first have mono installed.